PharmaForest/devil/devil.md

 ## `%chatdms()` macro <a name="chatdms-macros-2"></a> ######
 This is macro to chat with LLMs(openAI / Google) in SAS DMS(Display Management System) for who cannot afford Viya Copilot.
 This is actually like Rshiny application which creates window for prompt and you can receive responses from LLMs in log window.

 Parameters:
-- provider: openAI or google
+- provider: openAI / google / anthropic
 - model : please specify(e.g. gemini-1.5-flash, gpt-3.5-turbo)
 - apikey : please input
-- max_tokens : 512 (default)
+- max_tokens : 1024 (default)

 ---